What is the Feed-in Tariff?

-The Feed-in Tariff (FiT) is a government subsidy scheme launched following the Energy Act 2008, to allow growth in electricity generation from green microgeneration technologies, that if unsubsidised are otherwise more expensive than the current solutions.
-To be eligible for feed-in tariff payments in the UK, installations need to have a declared net capacity of 5MW or less (installations with a declared net capacity of between 50kW and 5MW have the one-off choice of whether to use the FiT or the renewable obligation scheme).
-The UK Feed-in Tariff model closely mimics the German StrEG FiT scheme of the 1990’s which encourages household and industry microgeneration of electricity using renewable technologies.
+The Feed-in Tariff (FiT) is a government subsidy scheme launched following the Energy Act 2008, to allow growth in electricity generation from green microgeneration technologies, (which if unsubsidised are otherwise more expensive than the current solutions).
+The UK Feed-in Tariff model closely mimics the German StrEG FiT scheme of the 1990s which encourages household and industry microgeneration of electricity using renewable technologies.
+To be eligible for feed-in tariff payments in the UK, installations need to have a declared net capacity of 5MW or less.
+In the past, installations with a declared net capacity of between 50kW and 5MW made the one-off choice of whether to use the FiT or the renewable obligation scheme.
+This has now closed to new applications.

 The following low-carbon, renewable technologies are eligible for Feed-in Tariff payments:

-The FiT scheme provides a subsidy to any household or businesses that generates its own renewable electricity, this payment is funded by an small increase in people’s energy bills.
+The FiT scheme provides a subsidy to any household or businesses that generates its own renewable electricity.
+This payment is funded by an small increase in people’s energy bills.
 Payments are based on your meter readings and paid by your energy supplier.
-The subsidy is an enabler for small scale renewable and low carbon technologies to compete against the traditional fossil fuel forms of electricity generation.
+The subsidy is an enabler for small scale renewable and low-carbon technologies to compete against the traditional fossil fuel forms of electricity generation.
 In the case of solar PV, wind power and Micro-CHP, to be eligible under the FiT scheme, your installer needs to be registered under the Microgeneration Certification Scheme (MCS), and the product installed also needs to be MCS certified.
 If you are installing hydroelectric or anaerobic digestion you will need to apply for ROO-FIT accreditation.

 The tariff payments depend when you get the renewable technology installed and, in the case of solar PV, the payment amount is also dependant on the EPC rating of the home where the installation is due to take place.
 Payments are guaranteed for a period of 20 years and 10 years for micro CHP.
 Once you register at a point in time, the subsidy will be available to you for the duration of that time.

 The Generation Tariff